Lose up to 17% with our Wegovy weight loss service

 Full therapeutic dose for ongoing weight management.
 This is the dose used throughout the OASIS 4 clinical trial, in which patients lost an average of 13.6% of body weight.

-The schedule above is based on the FDA-approved US prescribing information.
-Guidance will be confirmed by the MHRA on approval.
 Always follow the dosage instructions provided by your Phlo Clinic clinician and do not adjust your dose without speaking to a healthcare professional first.

 Source: Novo Nordisk.
 Wegovy (semaglutide) tablet US prescribing information, 2026.
 Titration schedule based on FDA-approved labelling.
 UK dosing may vary subject to MHRA guidance.